-The Firm chose AnyLogic to explore the impacts of food insecurity in developing countries by building a simulation that leverages Household Economy Analysis (HEA) and places it into a System Dynamics and Agent-Based modelling framework.
-The model allowed the Consulting Firm to explore how different mitigation strategies could be employed to reduce or eliminate the human impact of a situation that might otherwise lead to widespread food insecurity.
+The consultancy chose AnyLogic to explore the impacts of food insecurity in developing countries by building a population simulation that leverages Household Economy Analysis (HEA) and places it into a System Dynamics and Agent-Based modelling framework.
+The population simulation model allowed the Consulting Firm to explore how different mitigation strategies could be employed to reduce or eliminate the human impact of a situation that might otherwise lead to widespread food insecurity.

-These typical households were then replicated as agents, keeping the relative proportion of people in each Wealth Band consistent with real-world data.
+These typical households were then replicated in the population simulation model as agents, keeping the relative proportion of people in each Wealth Band consistent with real-world data.
 The agents made decisions annually about crop production (if their LZ and WB contained crop cultivation).
 Additionally, each agent had an individualized level of risk tolerance and engaged (or didn’t) in pre-defined coping behaviors according to the severity of any perceived upcoming food shortage in the context of that risk tolerance.

-In conclusion, the Firm obtained a heterogeneous population that would react to potential upcoming food insecurity in ways that were more realistic at the population level.
-In addition, the International Civil Agency gained the ability to create infusions of food and cash aid to each WB, according to their own schedule.
+In conclusion, the consultancy obtained a simulation model of a heterogeneous population that reacts to potential upcoming food insecurity in ways that are more realistic at the population level.
+In addition, the International Civil Agency gained the ability to deliver food and cash assistance to each wealth band, according to their own schedule.